ashkanmy/Remote-Sensing/README.md

 represent the milliwatts, meter, steradians and nanometer, respectively.

 Under the Band, clicking "lambda0", we obtain again $21$ number of elements, each of size $4865\times 4091$ pixels, called "lambda0_band_1" till "lambda0_band_21".
 The first band contains the central wavelength of 400.0 (nm) with a wavelength range of +/- 7.5 (nm), more precisely the values in range of 392.5 to 407.5 (nm).

-These
-elements contain the central wavelength in which the corresponding band

 ## Appendix